 These facts and tips on how to teach kids cursive can be found here.

-Monster Names are a creative way of practicing handwriting skills while having a lot of fun.
+Cursive name monsters are a creative way of practicing handwriting skills while having a lot of fun.

 My kids love this cool art project!
 They had a lot of fun and didn’t even realize they learned something without even realizing it.